 It would be impossible to distill the depth and breadth of the information and ideas into a short blog – so here are some of the key messages from the day.

-Lorraine asked the important question: “How often do you have a Story Massage?”
+Lorraine asked the important question: “How often do you have a massage story?”
 Surely we need to gain the benefits for ourselves too?
 Lorraine highlighted the importance of self-care and talked us through some beautiful mindful meditations based on self-compassion.
 She simplified the idea of meditation, making us realise that simply engaging with the out-breath can help us feel more calm and relaxed.

 The theme of self-care was echoed by other speakers.
 We were reminded that when working in a challenging and stressful environment, it is essential to look after ourselves and stay centred and grounded.
 When we allow time to process and reflect, we can manage difficult emotions in a calmer and more helpful way for everyone concerned.